pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 NUTS requires the gradient of the log of the target density w.r.t. the unknown parameters, $\nabla_{\boldsymbol{\theta}}p(\boldsymbol{\theta}|\boldsymbol{Y})$, which can be evaluated using the chain rule of differentiation as
 $$ \nabla_{\boldsymbol{\theta}}p(\boldsymbol{\theta}|\boldsymbol{Y}) = \frac{\partial p(\boldsymbol{\theta}|\boldsymbol{Y})}{\partial \boldsymbol{X}}^T \frac{\partial \boldsymbol{X}}{\partial \boldsymbol{\theta}}.$$

 The gradient of an ODE w.r.t. its parameters, the term $\frac{\partial \boldsymbol{X}}{\partial \boldsymbol{\theta}}$, can be obtained using local sensitivity analysis, although this is not the only method to obtain gradients.
 However, just like solving an ODE (a non-linear one to be precise) evaluation of the gradients can only be carried out using some sort of numerical method, say for example the famous Runge-Kutta method for non-stiff ODEs.
-PyMC3 uses Theano as the automatic differentiation engine and thus all models are implemented by stitching together available primitive operations (Ops) supported by Theano.
-Even to extend PyMC3 we need to compose models that can be expressed as symbolic combinations of Theano's Ops.
-However, if we take a step back and think about Theano then it is apparent that neither the ODE solution nor its gradient w.r.t. to the parameters can be expressed symbolically as combinations of Theano’s primitive Ops.
-Hence, from Theano’s perspective an ODE (and for that matter any other form of a non-linear differential equation) is a non-differentiable black-box function.
-However, one might argue that if a numerical method is coded up in Theano (using say the `scan` Op), then it is possible to symbolically express the numerical method that evaluates the ODE states, and then we can easily use Theano’s automatic differentiation engine to obtain the gradients as well by differentiating through the numerical solver itself.
+PyMC uses Aesara as the automatic differentiation engine and thus all models are implemented by stitching together available primitive operations (Ops) supported by Aesara.
+Even to extend PyMC we need to compose models that can be expressed as symbolic combinations of Aesara's Ops.
+However, if we take a step back and think about Aesara then it is apparent that neither the ODE solution nor its gradient w.r.t. to the parameters can be expressed symbolically as combinations of Aesara’s primitive Ops.
+Hence, from Aesara’s perspective an ODE (and for that matter any other form of a non-linear differential equation) is a non-differentiable black-box function.
+However, one might argue that if a numerical method is coded up in Aesara (using say the `scan` Op), then it is possible to symbolically express the numerical method that evaluates the ODE states, and then we can easily use Aesara’s automatic differentiation engine to obtain the gradients as well by differentiating through the numerical solver itself.
 I like to point out that the former, obtaining the solution, is indeed possible this way but the obtained gradient would be error-prone.
-Additionally, this entails to a complete ‘re-inventing the wheel’ as one would have to implement decades old sophisticated numerical algorithms again from scratch in Theano.
+Additionally, this entails to a complete ‘re-inventing the wheel’ as one would have to implement decades old sophisticated numerical algorithms again from scratch in Aesara.

-Thus, in this tutorial I am going to present the alternative approach which consists of defining new [custom Theano Ops](http://deeplearning.net/software/theano_versions/dev/extending/extending_theano.html), extending Theano, that will wrap both the numerical solution and the vector-Matrix product, $ \frac{\partial p(\boldsymbol{\theta}|\boldsymbol{Y})}{\partial \boldsymbol{X}}^T \frac{\partial \boldsymbol{X}}{\partial \boldsymbol{\theta}}$, often known as the _**vector-Jacobian product**_ (VJP) in automatic differentiation literature.
+Thus, in this tutorial I am going to present the alternative approach which consists of defining new [custom Aesara Ops](http://deeplearning.net/software/aesara_versions/dev/extending/extending_aesara.html), extending Aesara, that will wrap both the numerical solution and the vector-Matrix product, $ \frac{\partial p(\boldsymbol{\theta}|\boldsymbol{Y})}{\partial \boldsymbol{X}}^T \frac{\partial \boldsymbol{X}}{\partial \boldsymbol{\theta}}$, often known as the _**vector-Jacobian product**_ (VJP) in automatic differentiation literature.
 I like to point out here that in the context of non-linear ODEs the term Jacobian is used to denote gradients of the ODE dynamics $\boldsymbol{f}$ w.r.t. the ODE states $X(t)$.
 Thus, to avoid confusion, from now on I will use the term _**vector-sensitivity product**_ (VSP) to denote the same quantity that the term VJP denotes.

 I will start by introducing the forward sensitivity analysis.